bevyengine/rfcs/rfcs/12-primitive-shapes.md

 Instead, changes to the parent's `GlobalTransform` should be used to derive a new primitive on scale changes - as well as a new translation and rotation if required.

+Although bounding and collision are out of scope of this RFC, this helps to explain why primitive shape types contain no positional information.
+This hypothetical bounding/collision interface shows how the base primitive shapes can be composed to build common game engine functinality without adding memory overhead.

 ### Meshing

-Both 2d and 3d primitives can implement the `Meshable` trait to provide the ability to generate a tri mesh:
+Both 2d and 3d primitives could implement the `Meshable` trait to provide the ability to generate a tri mesh:

 ```rust
 let circle_mesh: Mesh = Circle2d{ radius: 2.0 }.mesh();
 ```
 The base primitive types only define the shape (`Circle2d`) and size (`radius`) of the geometry about the origin.
 Once generated, the mesh can have a transform applied to it like any other mesh, and it is no longer tied to the primitive that generated it.
 The `Default::default()` implementation of primitives should be a "unit" variant, such as a circle with diameter 1.0, or a box with all edges of length 1.0.

 Meshing could be naturally extended with other libraries or parameters.
 For example, a sphere by default might use `Icosphere`, but could be extended to generate UV spheres or quad spheres.
-For 2d types, we can use a crate such as `lyon` to generate 2d meshes from parameterized primitive shapes within the `Meshable` interface.
+For 2d types, we could use a crate such as `lyon` to generate 2d meshes from parameterized primitive shapes within the `Meshable` interface.

 ### Bounding

-For use in spatial queries, broad phase collision detection, and raycasting, `Bounding` and `Bounding2d` traits are provided.
+For use in spatial queries, broad phase collision detection, and raycasting, hypothetical `Bounding` and `Bounding2d` traits are provided.
 These traits are implemented for types that define position in addition to the shape and size defined in the base primitive.
 The basic functionality of this trait is to check whether one bounding shape is contained within another bounding shape.

 ### Colliders